CARING FOR OUR ENVIRONMENT

 Global Responsibility Report

-A report sharing the way Nielsen manages the environmental, social and governance issues that matter most to our stakeholders.
-A closer look at how we measure our performance as a corporate citizen, how we serve our clients, how we treat our associates, how we contribute to our communities and environment and how we manage our business and supply chain responsibly around the world.
+A report sharing the way Nielsen measures its performance as a corporate citizen, how we serve our clients, manage our supply chain, treat our associates, and contribute to our communities and environment.